liuhu-bigeye/book-purchase-prediction/README.md

-##Course Project of Management and Innovation in the Era of Big Data
+##Book purchase pridiction
-Book purchase pridiction.
+Course Project of Management and Innovation in the Era of Big Data